icub-tech-iit/icub-forward-kinematics-inspection/dockerfiles/README.md

 🐳 Instructions to run the docker container
 ============================================

-To run the sandbox locally using [Docker](https://docs.docker.com/get-docker), go through the following steps:
+Make sure you have [Docker](https://docs.docker.com/get-docker) available on your sytem; then, go through the following steps:

 1. Build the docker image:
    ```console